top of page

 Games and Interactive Stories

 For the games I designed, you can visit https://microbelover.itch.io.
 You can play Soapiviro, a simple catch game about soap bubbles destroying viruses.
 It is the first game I made, pretty simple, but still emphasizes the effectiveness of soap against viruses.
-Also has a bonus animation explaining how soap destroys viruses.
+Also has a bonus animation I made explaining how soap destroys viruses.

 Second game, Zeze against Antibiotics, is more of an interactive story with puzzles, aiming to teach how soil bacteria acquire antibiotic resistance genes.
 But it is also a story about dreams, challenges, sacrifice, and change.